python-eel/Eel/README.md

 print('Got this from Javascript:', n)
 ```

-You can only perform synchronous returns after the browser window has started (after calling `eel.start()`), otherwise obviously the call with hang.
+You can only perform synchronous returns after the browser window has started (after calling `eel.start()`), otherwise obviously the call will hang.

 In Javascript, the language doesn't allow us to block while we wait for a callback, except by using `await` from inside an `async` function.
 So the equivalent code from the Javascript side would be: